cyberoby/python-stockx/readme.md

 An async Python SDK for interacting with the StockX API, providing both low-level endpoint mappings and high-level inventory management abstractions.

-> ⚠️ This SDK is under active development
+> ⚠️ This SDK is under active development.
+> ⚠️ `python-stockx` is in no way endorsed by or affiliated with StockX or any associated organization.
+Make sure to read and understand the
+> [StockX API Terms of Service](https://developer.stockx.com/portal/license-agreement/) before using this package.

 The SDK has two layers:
 - `stockx`: low-level API client for easy access to StockX API endpoints